-- 1. Form a group of two people (could be a mix of undergrad and graduate) - 2.
-A model will be provided Review the provided model. - 3.
-Find any clashes between building components (using Navisworks). - 4.
-Produce a discrepancy report presenting 10 most critical clashes and solutions. - 5.
-A proper description, necessary snapshots, and some suggestions are expected for each clash. - 6.
-Submit the ".doc" file containing the discrepancy report. - 7.
-Submit the ".nwd" file containing the federated model. - 8.
-Give a 10-min presentation to the class on October 17 (must navigate to the clashes). - 9.
-The ability to detect clashes and explain them will be evaluated by the classmates (20%) and the instructor (80%). - 10.
+- 1. A model will be provided Review the provided model. - 2.
+Find any clashes between building components (using Navisworks). - 3.
+Produce a discrepancy report presenting 10 most critical clashes and solutions. - 4.
+A proper description, necessary snapshots, and some suggestions are expected for each clash. - 5.
+Submit the ".doc" file containing the discrepancy report using Google Drive (link to be provided). - 6.
+Demonstrate the ".nwd" file containing the federated model.

+7. Give a 5-min presentation to the class on October 22.

+- The ability to detect clashes and explain them will be evaluated by the classmates (20%) and the instructor (80%). - 9.
 Bonus point: Using BIM Cloud tools (e.g., 360 or Modelo) to coordinate with other team members and present the process.